Generic Name: adapalene and benzoyl peroxide

 Benzoyl peroxide is an oxidizing agent with bactericidal and keratolytic effects.

-A pharmacokinetic study was conducted in 10 adult subjects with acne vulgaris who were treated once daily for 30 days with 2 grams/day of Epiduo gel applied to 1000 cm2 of acne involved skin, (face, chest, and upper back).
+A pharmacokinetic study was conducted in 26 adult and adolescent subjects (12 to 33 years of age) with severe acne vulgaris who were treated with once-daily applications during a 4-week period with, on average, 2.3 grams/day (range 1.6-3.1 grams/day) of Epiduo FORTE gel applied as a thin layer to the face, shoulders, upper chest, and upper back.

-Two subjects (20%) had quantifiable adapalene plasma concentrations above the limit of quantification (LOQ = 0.1ng/mL).
-The highest adapalene Cmax and AUC0-24h was 0.21 ng/mL and 1.99 ng•h/mL, respectively.
+After a 4-week treatment, 16 subjects (62%) had quantifiable adapalene plasma concentrations above the limit of quantification of 0.1 ng/mL, with a mean Cmax of 0.16 ± 0.08 ng/mL and a mean AUC0-24hr of 2.49 ± 1.21 ng.h/mL.
+The most exposed subject had adapalene Cmax and AUC0-24hr of 0.35 ng/mL and 6.41 ng.h/mL, respectively.
 Excretion of adapalene appears to be primarily by the biliary route.
-Pharmacokinetics of Epiduo gel in pediatric subjects have not been evaluated.

 Benzoyl peroxide is absorbed by the skin where it is converted to benzoic acid and eliminated in the urine.